jupyter-on-openshift/poc-hub-singapore-ntu/documents/troubleshooting-issues.md

 ```

 You will be prompted for details of the Git repository, LDAP credentials and any permanent admin users.

+Note that if you had to use this procedure, you will have multiple database and notebooks directories, and corresponding persistent volume definitions, for the one course.
+When later deleting the course, you will need to remember to delete all versions of the directories and persistent volume definitions.

 ## Load Testing